Amund-Fremming/tero-platform/Tasklist.md

 - [x] Api for storing games to database from c#
 - [x] Api for creation of game, send to c# and client
 - [x] Api for game session creation, send to c# and client
+- [ ] Error handling for client, game full/game does not exist ..

 **UniversalService**
 - [x] Pagination support
-- [ ] typed search by game, category, page and most played
+- [x] Typed search by game, category
 - [ ] Universal join game

 **KeyVault**